 As speech recognition experts, we meet many businessmen and women.
-Some of which says, “I don’t need speech recognition, I don’t write much” – but do you?
+Some of them say: “I don’t need speech recognition, I don’t write much” – but do you?

 The average worker spends 25% of their day reading and replying to emails (Slide Share).
 Therefore, it doesn’t really matter if your job doesn’t involve writing huge reports, speech to text software can help with the small things.

-Life Hack estimate that in our working day, we send 42 emails per day, if you could dictate these emails instead of typing them, you would complete them three times quicker!
+Life Hack estimates that in our working day, we send 42 emails per day, if you could dictate these emails instead of typing them, you would complete them three times quicker!

-Think of the extra time you would free-up.
+Think of the extra time you would free up.
 Time to get on with important work?
-Time spend face-to-face with clients?
+Time spent face-to-face with clients?
 Or time spent improving customer experience?
 Take your pick.

 Whether it be various options within digital dictation or speech recognition, finding the right workflow solution for you will have a huge impact on your productivity.